Fast Ewald Summation using Prolate Spheroidal Wave Functions: Fast Ewald summation for the Laplace kernel using the first PSWF of order zero

 \section{Fast Ewald summation for the Laplace kernel using the first PSWF of order zero}

-In this section, we present how the first PSWF of order zero, $\psi_0^c$, can be employed both as a mollifier in the Ewald-split and as a window function for the spreading/interpolation steps of Algorithm \ref{alg:SE_Fourier}.
+In this section, we present how the first PSWF of order zero, $\psi_0^c$, can be employed both as a mollifier in the kernel split and as a window function for the spreading/interpolation steps of Algorithm \ref{alg:SE_Fourier}.